duncte123/aitum-utils/README.md

 Inputs:
 - Full path to folder with sounds
   - The folder that the sounds are in.
 E.G. "C:\Users\duncte\Music\Honks" on windows or "/home/duncte123/honks" on Linux and mac.
+- Volume (optional, defaults to 100%)
+  - The volume of the player, 0% to 100%

 ## PlayRandomSoundAdvanced.ts
 Given a path to a folder, this action will play a random audio file through Aitum that is located in that folder.<br>